 So if you’re taking the open road, just enjoy the open road.
 Drive the speed limit, don’t get frustrated in traffic, and don’t do anything that could cause you more delays.

-If you’re only traveling for a few days, your best bet is to only pack a carry on.
+If you’re only traveling for a few days, your best bet is to only pack carry on luggage.

-Plus, if you have your bag with you, you don’t have to wait at baggage claim to claim it.
-Many airlines will offer to gate check your luggage to your final destination for free in order to save room in the overhead bins.
+Plus, if you have your bag with you, you don’t have to wait at baggage claim to claim it like you do a checked bag.
+Many airlines will offer to gate check your carry-on bags to your final destination for free in order to save room in the overhead bins, especially if you paid for one of the cheap tickets and you’re last to board.
 That’s nice of the airline, and it sounds tempting, but it will delay you at the end of your trip.
 So to me, it’s never worth it.

 Download travel apps.

-When we were driving during Hurricane Florence, trying to get back to North Carolina from New York, there were so many closed roads due to downed trees, flooding, and roads that turned into sink holes.
+When we were driving during Hurricane Florence, trying to get back to North Carolina from New York, there were so many road closures due to downed trees, flooding, and roads that turned into sink holes.
 The detour signs weren’t updated immediately, obviously, so parts of the trip were hard to navigate.

 There are a lot of apps that make your vacation smoother.
 Before you leave, check out our list of 10 Free Apps To Make Your Vacation Easier, so you have them before you go.